Home Investment GuideNCD IPO Sammaan Capital Limited NCD IPO – July 2025, should you invest?

 • Attractive Yields

-Interest rates go up to 12.5% p.a., among the highest in the secured NCD category — ideal for yield-hunting investors.
+Yield goes up to 9.96% p.a., among the highest in the secured NCD category — ideal for yield-hunting investors.

 • Social Impact Investing